mecparts/Mec_Parts/README.md

 pricelist.
 I was forever entering prices and realizing afterwards that though the pricelist was in pounds, I had the currency set to dollars.

-CURRENCY: A currency is the rate of exchange of a particular monetary unit against the euro.
+**CURRENCY**: A currency is the rate of exchange of a particular monetary unit against the euro.
 It is made up of:

  * a name,